Nicolaj Thomsen: B.93

 On 19 September 2022 it was confirmed, that Thomsen had signed a two-year deal with Danish 2nd Division side B.93.
+He made his debut for the club on 25 September, coming on as a substitute in a 3–1 loss against AB.
+He started in the following league match, scoring a brace and providing an assist, helping B.93 to a 4–0 victory against Brabrand IF.

+On 7 June 2023, Thomsen signed a contract extension, keeping him at B.93 until 2025.
+He finished his first season at the club with 10 goals in 23 appearances, as the club reached promotion to the Danish second tier on 17 June after a 1–1 draw against Thisted FC.

 International career

 Nicolai Thomsen made his first international appearance on 1 March 2011, when he played for Denmark U18.
 Since then, he has played for U19 and U21, before getting his first match for the Danish national team on 18 November 2014 against Romania.

 Thomsen scored the only Danish goal in the 1–1 draw against Iceland which qualified Denmark U-21 for the 2015 UEFA European Under-21 Championship.
 He was selected for the squad for the tournament and played the entire match in the opening win against the Czech Republic.
 He was in the line-up in the other two group stage-matches against Germany and Serbia.
-Thomsen was also chosen to the line-up in the semi final, where Denmark was defeated by Sweden.
+Thomsen was also chosen to the line-up in the semi-final, where Denmark was defeated by Sweden.

+Personal life

+Thomsen started his own menswear brand, Another Aspect, alongside childhood friends Anders Poulsen and Daniel Brøndt in 2019.
+They opened their own store in Vesterbro, Copenhagen, in 2019, before moving to another location on Værnedamsvej.